 We are delighted to be able to extend and improve our servcies by providing a Minor Injury Unit at the Stennack Surgery.

-The service will enable anyone with a variety of conditions to access immediate advice and treatment.
+The service will enable anyone with a variety of conditions to access immediate advice and treatment from our skilled team of nurse practitioners.

 The list of potential conditions is wide but includes:

-Unfortunately we are unable to deal with major trauma, head injuries, poisonings or major collapse.
+Please note: Unfortunately we are unable to deal with major trauma, head injuries, poisonings and major collapse!

-Anybody can, you don’t have to be registered at the surgery.
+Anybody can!
+You don't have to be a registered patient at the surgery.

 You may be asked by various commercial organisations e.g. insurance companies, or by government bodies, e.g. driving authorities, to have a medical examination.
 This is not a part of the GP’s statutory duties & for this work either you or the requesting organisation will be charged accordingly.
 Please note Insurance medical examinations on patients who are registered with our Practice will not be completed by your usual GP, this is to avoid any conflict of interest in the report.